 Who are we?

-Success for All Foundation UK of 2nd Floor Market Chambers, Cathedral Square, Peterborough, PE1 1XW is a charity registered under charity number 1077079 and is the controller responsible for your personal data.
+Success for All Foundation UK of Studio 8, Stuart House, St Johns Street, Peterborough, PE1 5DD is a charity registered under charity number 1077079 and is the controller responsible for your personal data.

 We provide evidence-based school improvement strategy to schools across the UK.
 We provide ongoing training and support in delivering the Success for All programmes, working extensively with our schools to embed a consistent and dynamic approach to teaching and learning known as cooperative learning.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this Statement.
 If you have any questions about this Statement, including any requests to exercise your legal rights, please contact the data privacy manager using the contact details set out below.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect and process the following personal data about you:

 This is information about you that you give us by filling in forms on our site or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you use our “get in touch” form.
 The information you give us may include your name, e-mail address, phone number, any other information you include in the message field or via e-mail.

 - Information we collect about you.
 With regard to each of your visits to our site we will automatically collect the following information:

 - Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;